tomasbaran/heydia.app/posts/week-0-introducing-dia.md

 ---
-title: "Week 0 of building Dia"
+title: "Week 0 of building Dia: The Struggle That Sparked Dia"
 date: "2025-06-18"
 excerpt: "I’ve spent the last few years building apps for others—now I’m building something for myself (and maybe for you too).
 Dia is my answer to years of struggling with focus, ADHD, and productivity tools that never quite fit.
 This is Week 0 of the journey: the why, the struggles, and the spark that started it all."
 ---